priyankabandekar31/InstaCart--Super-Market-Analysis/README.md

 ![](Images/Instacart-3.PNG)
 ## Conclusion
-**The Best model for prediction: Gradient Boost classifier with an accuracy of 90.47%.**
+**The Best model for prediction is the Gradient Boost classifier with an accuracy of 90.47%.**

 We have seen that using the powerful tools like Data exploratory analysis and certain machine learning algorithms can be used to get valuable insights about the customers’ shopping behavior.